-This blog post was researched and written by our summer Warehouse & Delivery Coordinator, Conor Nedelec.
+This blog post was researched and written by our summer Warehouse & Delivery Coordinator, Conor Nedelec, in 2020.
 Conor has worked in foodservice for several years and, as a U of M student going into his third year of Nutrition Sciences, has brought a lot of knowledge about plant physiology and nutrition to our team.
 He is currently learning to ferment hot sauce.

 Photos by Marti Sarbit